 Between fighting off patriarchy and learning the tricks of business at 57, Lata Bajoria discovered her true self

-The early days Born in Mumbai, Bajoria describes her upbringing as liberal unlike traditional Marwari families.
-So clearly, when she got married into a conservative household at the age of 20, it was a change like no other.
-She moved to Kolkata right after.
+She got married into a conservative Kolkata household at the age of 20, and it was a drastic change from her free-willed Mumbai upbringing.
 “When your husband is so well-known, you automatically have to be in his shadow.
 You couldn’t say, ‘I want to do this, I want to do that’.
 You couldn’t ask questions such as, ‘What’s going on?’ or ‘Where are you going?’ either,” she explains.
-Unlike her childhood in Mumbai where frequent visits to Shemaroo and Kamal Book House to buy comics summed up her life, living by the rules in Kolkata, meant stepping out with a woman everytime she needed to buy something.